nemasmisal/ngrx-dispatcher/README.md

 ## Install && Setup

-clone the entire project to your local machine.First thing you have to do is build the ngrx-dispatcher module:
+clone the entire project to your local machine.First thing you have to do is build the ngrx-dispatcher module from terminal at the main folder:
-//in terminal @ main folder

 ```javascript
 ng build ngrx-dispatcher
 ```